-Cross-fertilizing local and scientific observation systems will benefit those living in the Arctic
+Cross-fertilizing local and scientific observing approaches to improve decision-making in the Arctic

-Those living in the Arctic are priority stakeholders in terms of the outputs from INTAROS, but also key contributors of local observations to complement the scientific ones.
-The project will work closely with two identified communities one based in Longyearbyen, Svalbard and the other in Disko Bay in Greenland in order to determine issues of primary interest to these communities.
+Arctic residents are priority stakeholders in terms of the outputs from INTAROS, but also key contributors of local knowledge and observations to complement the scientific ones.
+The project works closely with two communities, one based in Longyearbyen, Svalbard and the other in Disko Bay in Greenland so as to pilot community- and citizen-based observing approaches to address issues of primary interest to these communities.
 Topics of potential interest include climate change, natural hazards (e.g. avalanches, landslides, seismic events, extreme weather) and economic development (e.g. changes in ecosystems, new transportation routes and associated risks).

-The project will develop policy briefs containing pertinent, high quality and near real-time information and guidance to aid local, national and international decision-making.
-This will showcase ‘real-world’ examples of the benefits of cross-fertilizing indigenous and local observation systems with scientific observation systems.
-These policy briefs with proposed recommendations will be presented and discussed at a workshop with representatives of local communities, civil society organizations and government and academic researchers in each community.
-Moreover, the policy briefs will be presented to senior Arctic officials of the Arctic Council to promote innovative approaches that connect bottom-up and top-down observation systems for improved decision-making.
+INTAROS will develop policy briefs containing information and guidance to aid decision-making.
+These are envisaged to showcase ‘real-world’ examples of the benefits of cross-fertilizing indigenous and local observing approaches with scientific observing systems.
+The policy briefs with proposed recommendations will be presented and discussed at workshops with representatives of local communities, civil society organizations and government and academic researchers in each community.
+Moreover, the policy briefs will be presented to senior Arctic officials of the Arctic Council to promote approaches that connect bottom-up and top-down observing systems for improved decision-making.